mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 ```
 ##### Listing 10: Construction injection based runner

 The usage of the code is nice and clean, no reflection is involved, just regular Java constructs.
-It is also not possible to construct an object in an invalid state, because all the fields are initialized before use.
+It is also not possible to construct an object in an invalid state because all the fields are initialized before use.
 You could add a check in the constructor that a dependency isn't allowed to be `null` to even prevent illegal use further.

 The same modification can be done for the test case (see [Listing 11](#listing11)).